Karl Ludwig Libay: Biography

 His father, Samuel Libai, was a silversmith and goldsmith.
 He began with the intention of becoming a goldsmith as well; serving an apprenticeship with his father from 1892 to 1832.
 That year, the Goldsmith's Guild promoted him to Journeyman.
 Two years later, aged only twenty, he achieved the status of Master.
 Shortly after, he went to Vienna to sharpen his skills, but his exposure to the cosmopolitanism there diverted his attention to a different kind of artistic endeavor.

 In 1835, he enrolled at the Academy of Fine Arts.
 His teachers there included the portraitist, Karl Gsellhofer, Johann Nepomuk Ender, Leopold Kupelwieser (a friend of Franz Schubert), and the landscape painter, Joseph Mössmer.
 His first paintings were mostly landscapes and vedute.
 After 1845, he was able to continue his studies with the assistance of a patron; Count August Breuner-Enckevoirt.

 He loved to travel and created several lithographic albums of his travels throughout Europe.
 His first exhibition came in 1840, with views of Budapest.
 In 1848, he published a book with views of Bad Ischl and, the following year, one of Salzburg with scenes of the Salzkammergut region.
 From 1849 to 1850, he travelled from Bavaria to Southern Italy; painting views for Archduke John of Austria.
 A trip to Egypt from 1855 to 1856 resulted in an album of 45 color lithographs, for which he received an award from Alexander von Humboldt in 1857.
 A planned trip to the Americas was never realized, due to Von Humboldt's death.

-His first lithographs of his hometown appeared in 1852, when he made a lengthy return visit.
+The first lithographs of his hometown appeared in 1852, when he made a lengthy return visit.
 Five years later, he returned again and focused on drawing castles; notably at Orava and Zvolen.
 During his visit in 1883, he also made sketches in Sklené Teplice and Štrbské Pleso.
 His last visits came in 1884 and 1886, when he made sketches on Mount Urpín.
 His last drawings were made in Salzburg, in 1887.

 On Christmas Eve, he always gave clothing and shoes to poor children.
 He left a ten-page will, which included a large donation to the Evangelical Elementary School in Banská Bystrica.
 Single and childless, he was given a modest funeral and, per his wishes, his heart was pierced.

 His original works may be seen at the Slovak National Gallery, the Stredoslovenské múzeum, the East Slovak Museum, the Albertina and the Hungarian National Gallery.